fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Cookbooks as historical sources
 The below readings will help you do the upcoming [Cookbook Analysis](cookbook-analysis) assignment.
 So read them with USING them in mind, not for writing a response about them.
 But there is a quiz to highlight a few key points.
 - Barbara Ketcham Wheaton, "Cookbook as Resources for Social History".
 This chapter very nicely sketches out, with many diverse examples, how cookbooks function as windows onto history, including how and why they were used in the world.
 - Ken Albala, [Cookbooks as Historical Documents](https://www-oxfordhandbooks-com.libproxy.unm.edu/view/10.1093/oxfordhb/9780199729937.001.0001/oxfordhb-9780199729937-e-13).
-This chapter, although a bit long, very nicely lays out a process for interrogating cookbooks and reading in between the lines.
+This chapter, although a bit long, very nicely lays out a process for interrogating cookbooks and reading in between the lines with many excellent examples.
 The questions and methods described in the article are exactly what you be doing with your own [cookbook analysis](cookbook-analysis) due tomorrow.

 #### Noteworthy